 Present Levels of Academic and Functional Performance

 Some call it a PLEP and some call it a PLOP, others call it the PLAAFP, but it all means the same thing.
-The present level is one of the most valuable parts of an IEP.
+The Present Levels is one of the most valuable parts of an IEP.
 It discusses how the student’s disability affects their involvement and progress in the general education setting, as well as the child’s strengths and weaknesses, and any concerns that the parents or IEP Team have.

 The biggest informational piece of this section is the Changes in Current Functioning section.
 Changes in Current Functioning is where you can list how the student progressed on past goals and where they are presently at with their learning and needs.

 Besides this, the Present Level section will also list in summary any previous evaluations that were done on the child and their scores.
+Essentially, with all of this data, the Present Levels section is going to leave breadcrumbs throughout the rest of the IEP for what goals to write and what services and supports the student will need.

 Special Considerations